jolinthomas/gocie-website-facelift/README.md

 # gocie-website-facelift
-The facelifted version of the original GoCIE CIE-1931 plot utility software website.
-*Any constructive contributions to this project would be greatly appreciated.*
+The facelifted version of the original GoCIE CIE-1931 plot utility software website.\n *Any constructive contributions to this project would be greatly appreciated.*

 ## Introduction
 The GoCIE Website Facelift project aims to enhance the user experience of the GoCIE CIE-1931 plot utility software website by adding animations, scroll enhancements, and design improvements.